iAbhishek91/learn-terraform/docs/09-tf-dependencies.md

 Terraform by default DO NOT respect the order of the .tf files.
 Hence we need to mention the dependencies explicitly.

->NOTE: if there are some reference of any resource on another, terraform will create a implicit dependencies.
+>NOTE: if there are some reference of any resource on another, terraform will create a **implicit dependencies**.

+Both *implicit dependencies* and *external dependencies* are stored in state file.

 **Syntax** : depends_on = [ aws_instance.db ]